If you require a 30 minute consultation , call 01502 532 700 or 'APPLY NOW'

 Residential conveyancing timescales can vary depending on several factors, including the complexity of the transaction and the efficiency of all parties involved.

-Typically, the process take anywhere from 8 to 12 weeks from the initial offer completion, but it may be shorter or longer based on specific circumstances.
-It's essential to stay in regular communication with your conveyancer to ensure a smooth and timely process
+Typically, the process take anywhere from 8 to 12 weeks from the initial offer to completion, but it may be differ based on specific circumstances, including whether there is a chain involved.
+It is essential to stay in regular communication with your conveyancer to ensure a smooth and timely process.

 What we offer you:

 We know that buying and selling property can be stressful.
 We aim to take the strain from you whilst working together towards a speedy conclusion of the transaction.
-From the outset, we will discuss realistic timescales and do our very best to help you achieve those targets and avoid disappointment.
+From the outset, we will discuss realistic timescales and do our very best to help you achieve those targets.

 We are here to make your property purchase and sale as smooth as possible.